mrefish/elixir-school/lessons/specifics/iex_helpers.md

 Reference modules
   Module, Atom
 ```

-So now we have a bunch more information about `Map`, including all the way down to where its source is stored and the modules it references!
+So now we have a bunch more information about `Map`, including all the way down to where its source is stored and the modules it references.
 This is quite useful when exploring custom and foreign data types and new functions.
+The individual headings can be dense, but at a high level we can gather some relevent information:

+- Its an atom data type
+- Where the source code is
+- The version, and compile options
+- A general description
+- How to access it
+- What other modules it references

+This is a lot to work with, and much better than going in blind.

 ### `r`
 `r` is our helper for recompiling a given module.